 CMS required that each state submit a "Statewide Transition Plan" by March 17, 2015.
 The Statewide Transition Plan outlines how the state will come into conformance and compliance with the HCBS Rule settings requirements.
-States must come into full compliance with the HCBS Rule requirements by March 17, 2019.
+States must come into full compliance with the HCBS Rule requirements by March 17, 2022, as detailed in the Informational Bulletin released on May 9, 2017, extending the transition period an additional three years from the original date of March 17, 2019.